19hours/sg-statutes/Acts/Women’s Charter.md

 ### Application of Act to orders made under repealed Minor Offences Ordinance, etc.

 75\.—(1) All orders made under section 37 of the repealed Minor Offences Ordinance (Cap.
 24, 1936 Ed.) or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance (Cap.
-44, 1955 Ed.) and in force on 15th September 1961 shall be deemed to have been made under this Part by a District Court or a Magistrate’s Court, as the case may be, and the provisions of this Part shall apply to the same accordingly.
+44, 1955 Ed.) and in force on 15th September 1961 shall be deemed to have been made under this Part by a court, and the provisions of this Part shall apply to the same accordingly.

+[Act 27 of 2014 wef 01/10/2014]

 (2) Upon an application to vary any order made under section 37 of the repealed Minor Offences Ordinance (Cap.
 24, 1936 Ed.) or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance (Cap.
 44, 1955 Ed.), the court may make under section 72 any order which it could have made upon an application under section 69 or under section 2 of the repealed Married Women and Children (Maintenance) Ordinance.

-### Power of District Court or Magistrate’s Court to refuse order where High Court proceedings more convenient
+### Power of Family Court to refuse order where High Court proceedings more convenient

-76\.—(1) If in the opinion of the District Court or the Magistrate’s Court the matters in question between the parties or any of them would be more conveniently dealt with by the High Court, the District Court or the Magistrate’s Court may refuse to make an order and in that case there shall be no appeal from its decision.
+76\.—(1) If in the opinion of the Family Court the matters in question between the parties or any of them would be more conveniently dealt with by the High Court, the Family Court may refuse to make an order and in that case there shall be no appeal from its decision.

+[Act 27 of 2014 wef 01/10/2014]

-(2) The High Court or a Judge thereof shall have power, by order in any proceedings in the High Court relating to or comprising the same subject-matter as the application refused or any part thereof under subsection (1), to direct the District Court or the Magistrate’s Court to rehear or determine the same.
+(2) The High Court or a Judge thereof shall have power, by order in any proceedings in the High Court relating to or comprising the same subject-matter as the application refused or any part thereof under subsection (1), to direct the Family Court to rehear or determine the same.

+[Act 27 of 2014 wef 01/10/2014]

 ### Appeal

-77\.—(1) Subject to the provisions of this Part and Part VII, an appeal shall lie from any order or the refusal of any order by a District Court or a Magistrate’s Court under this Part and Part VII to the High Court exercising appellate civil jurisdiction under the provisions of the Supreme Court of Judicature Act (Cap.
-322).
+77\.—(1) Subject to the provisions of this Part and Part VII, an appeal shall lie from any order or the refusal of any order by a Family Court under this Part and Part VII to the Family Division of the High Court exercising appellate civil jurisdiction under section 23 of the Family Justice Act 2014.

-[30/96]
+[Act 27 of 2014 wef 01/10/2014]

 (2) All appeals brought under this section shall be by way of rehearing and the High Court shall have the like powers and jurisdiction on the hearing of such appeals as the Court of Appeal has on the hearing of appeals from the High Court under the Supreme Court of Judicature Act.

 [26/80]

-(3) No appeal made under the provisions of this Part and Part VII from any order shall operate as a stay of such order unless the High Court or the District Court or the Magistrate’s Court so directs.
+(3) No appeal made under the provisions of this Part and Part VII from any order shall operate as a stay of such order unless the High Court or the Family Court so directs.

 [26/80; 30/96]

-### Powers of High Court
+[Act 27 of 2014 wef 01/10/2014]

 78\.
-The High Court shall have the jurisdiction and powers which belong to and are exercisable by a District Court or a Magistrate’s Court under this Part.
+[Repealed by Act 27 of 2014 wef 01/10/2014]

 ### Procedure

-79\.—(1) Except as otherwise provided in the rules made under subsection (1A), all applications to a District Court or a Magistrate’s Court under this Part and Part VII shall be made and heard in the same manner and in accordance with the same procedure as applications for summonses are made and heard by the District Court or the Magistrate’s Court under the provisions of the Criminal Procedure Code (Cap.
+79\.—(1) Except as otherwise provided in the rules made under subsection (1A), all applications to a Family Court under this Part and Part VII shall be made and heard in the same manner and in accordance with the same procedure as applications for summonses are made and heard by a District Court or Magistrate’s Court under the provisions of the Criminal Procedure Code (Cap.
 68) and an application under this Part and Part VII shall be deemed to be a complaint for the purposes of that Code.

 [2/2011 wef 01/06/2011]

 [30/96]

+[Act 27 of 2014 wef 01/10/2014]

 (1A) The committee constituted under section 139 may make rules fixing and regulating the practice and procedure of any part of the proceedings under this Part as it deems fit.